-Candidacy for the doctorate is of limited duration.
+Candidacy for the doctoral degree is of limited duration.
 When a student exceeds their total normative time for the degree (either 10 semesters for Social Welfare PhD candidates or 12 semesters for Combined MSW/PhD candidates), they enter a four semester period during which candidacy is still valid, but which is beyond the norm for their discipline.

 Four semesters after the end of normative time for the particular program, candidacy ends, or “lapses.”
 Lapsed candidacy indicates that the student has exceeded the time that their doctoral program has indicated the Qualifying Examination should be considered valid.
 If otherwise in good academic standing, the student may continue to register, but to file the dissertation, the program must affirm that the student still possesses the currency of knowledge originally demonstrated in the Qualifying Examination.